 The geographical distinctiveness of the Caldera deserves a book dedicated to it and right now archaeologists and geologists consider this as their favourite place.
 Oia, in particular, is known for its romantic beauty….many couples come here to get married and the best sunset views are from here.
 The caldera zone is expensive to stay in as it’s the most popular.

-Santorini has exceptional beaches and Kamari Beach and Perissa Black Sand Beach (along with Agios Georgios and Perivolos) are some of the liveliest towns here that have the best of beaches.
-A big rocky mountain Mesa Veuno cuts these very similar two towns from the middle.
-Some of the beaches have black sand and while they are unusually beautiful you can’t walk barefoot on them in summers for obvious reasons.
+Santorini has exceptional beaches.
+Kamari and Perissa are some of the liveliest towns here and the Beach at Kamari and Black Sand Beach at Perissa along with the Beach at Perivolos are some of the best beaches in Santorini.
+A big rocky mountain Mesa Veuno cuts the two very similar towns Kamari and Perissa from the middle.
+Some of the beaches have black sand.
+While they are unusually beautiful, you can’t walk barefoot on them in summers for obvious reasons.

 Both these towns (Kamari, Perissa ) have beaches that have a profusion of umbrellas and beach beds and lots of disco pop that’s blared from speakers while locals with impossibly perfect bodies sway in abandon.
 If you are coming with family then the mini-golf and water parks and supermarkets in Kamari-Perissa will make them ideal destinations for you.

-Then there are towns like Emborio and Megalochori in Santorini and these have agricultural practices that are interesting to observe…if you want a less tourist invaded the place in Santorini then these are the places to go.
+Then there are towns like Emborio and Megalochori in Santorini and these have agricultural practices that are interesting to observe… if you want a less tourist-invaded place in Santorini then these are the places to go.
 The prominent mention of these two towns (though the most spectacular beaches aren’t here) is due to two reasons.
-You can actually swim in the ocean and get decent accommodation at a decent price with access to lots of bars, restaurants and night clubs.
+You can actually swim in the ocean and get decent accommodation at a decent price with access to lots of bars, restaurants and nightclubs.

 Hire a car and you can easily go to the more expensive Firostefani and Fira and Oia for romantic dinners and exploration.
 The major villages on the caldera are more expensive.
 The beaches around Oia are very popular and Amoudi Bay with its bevy of restaurants and cafes near the Oia harbour is one of the best ones.